-1

-Fuel and oil storage Soil and Soil and ground Operational and Medium ٠ Store fuel in bunded tank with Low
+Fuel and oil storage Soil and groundwater Soil and ground water pollution Operational and Decommissioning Medium Store fuel in bunded tank with Low apron

-groundwater water pollution Decommissioning apron
+3 water politition Decommissioning

-contamination • Control by establishing a
+contamination Control by establishing a

 temporary waste storage facility

-with concreted floor sloping
+with concreted floor, sloping

-concreted aprop an oil trap
+concreted apron an oil trap

-Mointenance/com/icing_of_vehicle

-•
+Maintenance/servicing of vehicle

-and machinenes must be
+and machineries must be

 conducted on a concrete and

-rooted floor
+roofed floor

-• Oil spill kit must be kept on a
+Oil spill kit must be kept on a

 clearly visible area

-• Oil spills to be cleaned
+Oil spills to be cleaned

 immediately and affected

 ground/soil to be uplifted and

 bagged for removal off site to

 approved dump facility for hydro

 carbons or treat affected soil

 accordingly

 All personnel must wear issued

-• All personnel must wear issued
+All personner must wear issued PDF at all times are indicated by

 PPE at all times as indicated by

 safety signs.

-• Fuel storage facilities must be
+Fuel storage facilities must be

 inspected on a regular basis.

-• Spill prevention measures to be
+Spill prevention measures to be

 implemented at all times.

-• Fire fighting equipment such as
+Fire fighting equipment such as

 fire extinguishers must be made

 available and be inspected on a

-regular basis
+regular basis.

-A apill kit must be made available

-• A spill kit must be made available
+A spill kit must be made available

+at all time.

-• All spills to be cleaned
+All spills to be cleaned immediately.

-immediately.

-٠ Storage facilities must be
+Storage facilities must be

 inspected on a regular basis.

-• All leaks to be repaired
+All leaks to be repaired immediately

-immediately

-• Chemical storage must be
+Chemical storage must be

 designed with a 110% capacity of

 the stored fuel to reduce the

 possibility of soil and water

-contamination Alternatively if
+contamination.
+Alternatively, if

-nortable fuel tanks are used drin
+portable fuel tanks are used, drip

-trove must be used when refueling
+trays must be used when refueling

-and the integrity of such tools

 and the integrity of such tanks

 must be maintained

+1

-Rehabilitation Soil erosion Soil Operational and Closure Prevent through restricting the disturbed area Rehabilitation Soil erosion Establishment of alien invasive vegetation Soil Alien invasive plant Operational and Closure Operational and Closure Prevent through restricting the disturbed area Control though ongoing alien invasive eradication programme Prevent through restricting the disturbed area Control by replacing topsoil on the stripped land should take place before the next strip is opened and mined Prevent spraying of herbicides in the area as this also kills many adjacent non-target species Regular follow up clearing of alien invasive species would be required in order to obtain successful rehabilitation Mining should be phased, starting at the lowest point (closest point to the Wiedou River).
+Establishment of alien invasive vegetation Alien invasive vegetation Alien invasive plant invasive plant invasive plant invasive production of the strain of the plant invasive vegetation of the strain of the plant invasive production of the strain of the plant invasive plant invasive vegetation of the strain of the plant invasive species would be plant invasive species would be supported by the plant of the plant invasive species would be supported by the plant of the plant invasive plant invasive species would be supported by the plant invasive species would be undertaken immediately after mining has been completed in that area.
+The primary means of rehabilitation should involve the replacement of topsoil and phytrosis seed mixture at jet start of the rainfall season (June).
+A suitably experienced landscaping contractor should be appointed to undertake rehabilitation.
+Manage by rehabilitation.
+Manage by rehabilitation of the land affected by mining must be completed prior to the final decommissioning of the mine.
+Rehabilitation Soil erosion Soil Operational and Closure Prevent through restricting the disturbed area alien invasive Alien invasive plant Operational and Closure Prevent through restricting the disturbed area Control by replacing topsoil on the stripped land should take place before the next strip is opened and mined Prevent spraying of herbicides in the area as this also kills many adjacent non-target species Regular follow up clearing of alien invasive species would be required in order to obtain successful rehabilitation Mining should be phased, starting at the lowest point (closest point to the Wiedou River).
 Backfilling and rehabilitation of a mined out area should be undertaken immediately after mining has been completed in that area.
-The primary means of rehabilitation should involve the replacement of topsoil and hydrosseeding with an indigenous grass seed mixture at the start of the rainfall season (June).
+The primary means of rehabilitation should involve the replacement of topsoil and hydroseeding with an indigenous grass seed mixture at the start of the rainfall season (June).
 A suitably experienced landscaping contractor should be appointed to undertake rehabilitation.
-Manage by rehabilitating and backfilling all erosion damage, such as erosion channels and ruppale backfilling all erosion damage, such as erosion channels and runnels Phased restoration reclamation and rehabilitation of the land affected by mining must be completed prior to the final decommissioning of the mine h) Summary of specialist reports.
+Manage by rehabilitating and backfilling all erosion damage, such as erosion channels and runnels Phased restoration reclamation and rehabilitation of the land affected by mining must be completed prior to the final h) Summary of specialist reports.